patrickkfkan/patreon-dl-gui/README.md

 An Electron app that provides a GUI for [patreon-dl](https://github.com/patrickkfkan/patreon-dl).

+## Features

+- Download posts by a creator, in a collection or single post.
+Includes patron-only content provided you have a subscription to access it.
+- Download products purchased from a creator's shop.
+- Items included in downloads:
+  - videos
+  - images
+  - audio
+  - attachments
+  - embedded YouTube and Vimeo videos
+- Save campaign and content info
+- Extensively configurable, e.g.:
+  - Download only certain types of media
+  - Filter posts by tier, date published, type of media contained
+  - Download through proxy server

 ## Installation

 [Download](https://github.com/patrickkfkan/patreon-dl-gui/releases) and install the package suitable for your system.
 Linux (RPM and DEB) and Windows x64 versions are provided.
 If you are on a different system, you may [run or package the app from source](#running--packaging-the-app-from-source).

 If you are going to download videos, you should also install [FFmpeg](https://www.ffmpeg.org/).
 This is required for most videos found on Patreon.

+Furthermore, if you intend to download embedded Vimeo videos, you are recommended to install [yt-dlp](https://github.com/yt-dlp/yt-dlp) and use the bundled helper script.
+See [Downloading embedded Vimeo videos using helper script](#downloading-embedded-vimeo-videos-using-helper-script).

 ## Quick start guide